 Is fat a healthcare issue?

-The same can be said of not eating a balanced diet, not taking exercise, not getting enough sleep, substance abuse including drugs and alcohol, dangerous hobbies, fighting, having children in your early teens or late forties, cycling without a helmet, blah, blah, blah.
+The same can be said of not getting enough sleep, dangerous hobbies, having children in your late forties, blah, blah, blah.
 You’re with me.
 And you know the person who never drinks, never stays up late, never strokes strange dogs, never… yeah, them.